DANC - Dance

 DANC 401.
 Contemporary Technique 3 (1-3).

 Continuation of DANC 301.
-Upper-intermediate level.
-The class includes Lester Horton Technique, technique based on the principles of Jose Limon and Merce Cunningham, inversion work, somatics and the instructors’ own eclectic approaches to contemporary modern dance.
+Upper-intermediate level course offers an immersive contemporary dance experience through an eclectic lens, drawing from a range of movement philosophies, practices and exploration of space, time and energy.
 Students work to refine technique and to incorporate various movement qualities, concepts and principles while also enhancing artistry and performance.
-Moving beyond Contemporary Technique 2, this advanced course also explores a more rigorous approach to movement with momentum and movement moving in and out of the floor.
+Moving beyond Contemporary Technique 2, the course also explores a more rigorous approach to movement with momentum, dynamic sequencing, and movement moving in and out of the floor.
 Improvisation is also explored in the class.
 Repeatable for credit.
-Prerequisite(s): instructor's consent or by audition.
+Prerequisite(s): DANC 301 with a grade of C or better and instructor's consent.

 DANC 405.
 Choreography 2 (2).